 Canada is now the only G7 country that has legalized cannabis for both medical and recreational purposes on a national level.
-As of October 17, 2018, recreational cannabis will be permitted for general retail across the country.
+As of October 17, 2018, recreational cannabis is permitted for general retail across the country.

 The cannabis landscape is changing

 Historically, cannabis was only available online for medical purposes under the Access to Cannabis for Medical Purposes Regulations (ACMPR).
-Now, with the Cannabis Regulations published, the Canadian government is accepting applications for the cultivation, processing, testing and research of cannabis for both medical and recreational use.
+Now, with the Cannabis Regulations published, the Canadian government is accepting applications for Licences to cultivate, process, sell for medical purposes, test and research cannabis.
 The Cannabis Legalization and Regulation Branch (CLRB) is responsible for overseeing the licensing process.
 The individual pages in this section provides a general overview of the different types of licences permitted.

-With the Cannabis Regulations coming into force, Canada is allowing various forms of cannabis to be produced, including concentrates, cannabis oil, dried flower, live plants, seeds and tissue culture.
-Also, cannabinoids will be permitted in cosmetic products, and are also eligible for a drug licence (DIN) with adequate research.
-In late 2019 the federal government is expected to permit cannabis edibles as well as concentrates, and many anticipate that cannabis health products (e.g., dietary supplement formulations) containing cannabinoids will be permitted at some point in the near future.
+With the Cannabis Regulations coming into force, Canada is allowing various forms of cannabis to be produced, including concentrates, cannabis oil, softgels containing cannabis, dried flower, live plants, seeds and tissue culture.
+Also, THC above 10ppm, will be permitted in cosmetic products, and are also eligible for a drug licence (DIN) with adequate research.
+In late 2019 the federal government is expected to permit cannabis edibles as well as concentrates, and many anticipate that cannabis health products (e.g., dietary supplement formulations) containing levels of THC above 10ppm will be permitted at some point soon.

 Perhaps more importantly, Canada will allow both the import and export of medical cannabis with other countries that also permit the activity.
 For example, licensed producers in Canada are already exporting medical grade cannabis to markets such as Australia, Germany and Italy.
 This is notable because most emerging markets do not have a domestic supply, making Canada an ideal exporter in the global cannabis market.

-Note that at the present time, individual products are not licensed, but rather only the facilities that manufacture them; product licensing is expected to be introduced alongside edibles and concentrates manufacturing in late 2019.
-It should also be noted that cannabis products are only intended for human consumption, not for animals or pets.
+Note, individual products are not licensed, but rather the facilities that produce them.
+Product licensing is expected to be introduced alongside edibles and concentrates in late 2019.

 Cannabis Compliance Inc is the largest and most experienced cannabis consulting firm offering professional expertise in licensing, recruiting, training and ongoing compliance.
 Our projects take us around the world, consulting for governments and international producers.